millerj870/millerj870.github.io/_posts/2021-01-10-private-citizen-seditionists.md

 Here's the link the program's [https://extremism.gwu.edu/Capitol-Hill-Cases](https://extremism.gwu.edu/Capitol-Hill-Cases) page.

+It also looks like the US Department of Justice has a page for [Investigations Regarding Violence At The Capitol](https://www.justice.gov/opa/investigations-regarding-violence-capitol).
+It lists complaints and has links to charging documents and supporting documents.

 [^1]: This year, American's have been shown that white supremacy and white nationalism runs deep in our society and systems, so we need to be aware of systemic 'implicit bias' (if we can call it that) and work to make sure that our courts dispense justice fairly.
 This won't be easy.